PawelPohland/timer/README.md

 ## Features

 - displays a timer
+- user can start/pause the timer
-- allows user to change timer value
+- user can change timer's value
 - draws an animated border around the timer

 ## Technologies used